reef-technologies/handbook/README.md

 This guide will show how to set up a time tracking app.

-It is needed for Trial period assignments.
+It is needed for Evaluation period assignments.

 ## Sign in to your new email account